thomasmerlaud/Instagrammi/README.md

 5. Start the Rails server with `rails server`.
 6. Access the application in your browser at `http://localhost:3000`.

+### Credits:

+- All images used in this project were created by Midjourney.

-### Author:
+### Authors:

-This project was developed by Thomas Merlaud in collaboration with Eva Garbuïo--Binaud as part of the MMI program in Bordeaux.
+This project was developed by Thomas Merlaud in collaboration with Eva Garbuïo--Binaud.

 For any questions or suggestions, feel free to contact me at tmerlaud@proton.me.